 Lim, F.V. & O’Halloran, K.L.
 (2012).
 The Ideal Teacher: Analysis of a Teacher-Recruitment Advertisement in Semiotica.Vol 189.
 No 1/4, pp. 229-254

-O’Halloran, K.L. & Lim, F.V. (accepted for publication).
+O’Halloran, K.L. & Lim, F.V.
+(2014).
 Systemic Functional Multimodal Discourse Analysis.
 In Norris, S & Maier C. Text, Images and Interactions: A reader in multimodality.
 De Gruyter

-O’Halloran, K. L., Podlasov, A., Chua, A., Tisse, C.-L. and Lim, F. V. (accepted for publication).
+O’Halloran, K. L., Podlasov, A., Chua, A., Tisse, C.-L. and Lim, F. V. (2015).
 Challenges and Solutions to Multimodal Analysis: Technology, Theory and Practice.
 In Y. Fang and J. Webster (eds).
 Developing Systemic Functional Linguistics: Theory and Application.
 London: Equinox

 Tan, S., E, Marissa K. L., & O’Halloran, K. L. (2012).
 Multimodal Analysis Image (Teacher Edition and Student Edition).
 Multimodal Analysis Company: Singapore.